-Students who participate in Model Congress act like representatives and senators in order to solve challenges and learn parliamentary procedure.
-The longest running program of its kind in the U.S., Model Congress helps students learn research skills, public speaking, negotiation, and more.
+Students who participate in Model Congress act like representatives and senators in order to solve challenges and learn congressional procedure.
+As the longest-running program of its kind in the U.S., Model Congress helps students learn research skills, public speaking, negotiation, and more.

 Model United Nations

 The goal is to discuss and debate important issues facing people around the globe and work with “allies” to draft resolutions.
 Learn more about why Model UN is the ideal EC for poli-sci and international relations majors.